brankarios/Practice/README.md

 # Practice
-This repository contains code wrote for practicing coding some college subjects
+This repository contains code wrote for practicing coding in some college subjects